moj-analytical-services/user-guidance/source/documentation/get-started.md

 To sign in, go to the Analytical Platform [control panel](https://controlpanel.services.alpha.mojanalytics.xyz).

 You must configure 2FA for the Analytical Platform using a mobile app (on your personal or work phone).
 As described above, we recommend Google Authenticator or Microsoft Authenticator as they are both widely used.

+As described above, please disable any “Dark” Mode, Extension or Settings (including themes) in your preferred browser, during the 2FA setup process.

 ## Access the Analytical Platform